cablelabs/AAA-Relocated-CableLabs-Repos/README.md

-# AAA_Relocated-Repos
+# AAA-Relocated-CableLabs-Repos

-CableLabs has relocated some repositories previously held in GitHub to another Git system.
+CableLabs has relocated a number of repositories previously held in GitHub to another Git system.
+All commit history, branch, and tag information is maintained in the new location.
 The following is a list of relocated projects and the URLs to their new repositories.

 *** CableLabs GitLab GROUP:  DLNA-RUI ***